bparanj/crystal/iac/docs/ansible/tasks.md

 Terraform Template to Boto3 Tasks

-- Retrieve the AMI using the tag filter: tag name and tag version
+- In boto3, how to retrieve the custom AMI I have created using the tag filter: tag name and tag version

 - How to allocate static IP to EC2 instance when it is created in boto3?

 - How to store PEM file in AWS secrets manager in boto3

-- Create RailsVPC
+- Using boto3, create RailsVPC

 resource "aws_vpc" "rails_vpc" {
   cidr_block           = var.vpc_cidr_block